r1de/KG6WXC-meshmap/WIP-INSTALL.md

 On exit, you'll see a confirmation message indicating whether a new crontab was created or no changes were made.
 Also notice that the cronjob _does not_ use the test-mode switch for the polling script.
-Omitting the `test-mode-with-sql` switch will cause the script to run with no output to the screen except for any errors encountered.
+Omitting the `--test-mode-with-sql` switch will cause the script to run with no output to the screen except for any errors encountered.
 Depending on the system, `cron` will send any error output, via email, to the user that the `cron` job was run under.